JustQJ/LLM_Materials/README.md

 - [Arxiv 2023] [SwapMoE: Efficient Memory-Constrained Serving of Large Sparse MoE Models via Dynamic Expert Pruning and Swapping](https://arxiv.org/abs/2308.15030) When missing experts in GPU memory, skipping these missed experts or using other experts (in GPU memory) to replace these.
 - [Arxiv 2023] [STI: Turbocharge NLP Inference at the Edge via Elastic Pipelining](https://arxiv.org/abs/2207.05022).
 STI identifies that loading parameters time is highly longer than computation time.
 To address this problem, STI proposes dynamically adapting weights bit-width during the loading procedure according to parameters importance, minimizing loading overhead under maximum inference accuracy.
 - [Arxiv 2023] [PowerInfer: Fast Large Language Model Serving with a Consumer-grade GPU](https://arxiv.org/abs/2312.12456).
 Major neurons in weigt matrix of LLM are cold.
 PowerInfer exploits such an insight to design a GPU-CPU hybrid inference engine: hot-activated neurons are preloaded onto the GPU for fast access, while cold-activated neurons are computed on the CPU, thus significantly reducing GPU memory demands and CPU-GPU data transfers.
 [Code](https://github.com/SJTU-IPADS/PowerInfer)
+- [Arxiv 2023] [Deja Vu: Contextual Sparsity for Efficient LLMs at Inference Time](https://arxiv.org/abs/2310.17157).
+DEJAVU uses a low-cost algorithm to predict contextual sparsity on the fly given inputs to each layer, along with an asynchronous and hardwareaware implementation that speeds up LLM inference.
+[Code](https://github.com/FMInference/DejaVu)

 ### Some Collections
 - https://github.com/Shenggan/awesome-distributed-ml
 - https://github.com/byungsoo-oh/ml-systems-papers